WHAT IS CHILD CUSTODY?

 Visitation, however, can be asked for either parent, siblings and half-siblings, and grandparents.
 It needs to be determined whether visitation is in the child’s best interests, though a parent is entitled to potent and frequent visitation.
 In addition to this, the custodian or parent cannot stop visitation if the other parent does not pay child support.
 Instead, he/she can file a child support violation petition to require payment.

-Under New York law, the best interests of the child is the most important factor in considering which parent gets physical custody and whether a situation warrants granting sole custody.
-A balance of each parent’s ability to satisfy their child’s needs must be achieved in order to fulfil the test of the ‘best interests of the child.’
+Under New York law, the best interests of the child are the most important factor in considering which parent gets physical custody and whether a situation warrants granting sole custody.
+A balance of each parent’s ability to satisfy their child’s needs must be achieved in order to fulfill the test of the ‘best interests of the child.’

 Substance abuse, mental illnesses [including personality disorders or emotional instability] dramatically reduce the likelihood of that parent receiving Severe physical illness/disability that greatly affects one parent’s ability to care for the child may affect a custody award, with the parent suffering from such a condition being less likely to receive custody.

 The best interests of the child require them to be taken care of to the best of their parents’ ability.
-Domestic abuse, including spousal abuse, influences a spousal award, as will evidence that one parent abused, neglected or abandoned the child will affect custody, with the parent who committed such acts against the child being less likely to receive custody.
-In fact, domestic abuse if one of the few factors that thee judge absolutely must consider.
+Domestic abuse, including spousal abuse, influences a spousal award, as will evidence that one parent abused, neglected, or abandoned the child will affect custody, with the parent who committed such acts against the child being less likely to receive custody.
+In fact, domestic abuse is one of the few factors that the judge absolutely must consider.
 Indeed, these actions almost automatically disqualify that parent from receiving custody of the child.